 On the one hand, you’re getting exposure to nearly 320 companies (most of them growth stocks) spanning a variety of technology-sector industries, including semiconductors; systems software; application software; hardware, storage, and peripherals; electronic components; and more.

-Related: The 16 Best ETFs to Buy for a Prosperous 2026
+Related: The 16 Best ETFs to Buy Right Now

 On the other hand, while that sounds pretty diversified, VGT—and many other broad sector funds, which frequently use market cap weighting systems—still poses some concentration risk.
 For instance, trillion-dollar behemoths Nvidia (NVDA), Apple (AAPL), and Microsoft (MSFT) account for 18%, 16%, and 10% of the fund’s assets, respectively.
-For a fund that holds hundreds of companies, a lot of the fund’s performance (almost 45%!) is reliant on just three names.
+For a fund that holds hundreds of companies, a lot of the fund’s performance (43%!) is reliant on just three names.
 This weighting system also skews the exposure to different market-cap sizes.
 VGT allocates almost 80% of its assets to large caps; mid- and small caps split the rest.

 If you really want to lean into the benefits of diversification with much more similar exposure across all stocks, you could consider a fund that equally weights its components, such as the Invesco S&P 500 Equal Weight Technology ETF (RSPT), which I’ve previously called one of the best ETFs for beginners.